 - a.
-Landscape setbacks up to 18 inches in depth. - b.
-Landscape planters recessed into Pacific Avenue sidewalk, up to 18 inches into the public right-of-way.
+Landscape setbacks up to 18 inches in depth; - b.
+Landscape planters recessed into Pacific Avenue sidewalk, up to 18 inches into the public right-of-way; - c.

-- c.
 Planter boxes no more than 24 inches in height may be permitted to project into the public right-of-way up to 18 inches.
-Window boxes also may be permitted to project from bay windows and balconies by 18 inches.
-Planter and window boxes shall provide internal and concealed drains connected to roof drains to avoid overflow to the street; they shall also be designed with high quality durable materials that are compatible and integral with the building façade. - d.
-Hanging flower pots may project into the public right-of-way up to 18 inches and shall have a minimum 8-foot clearance within the public right-of-way unless hanging directly above planter boxes. - e.
+Flower Window boxes also may be permitted to project from bay windows and balconies by 18 inches.
+Flower Planter and window boxes shall provide internal and concealed drains connected to roof drains, to avoid overflow to the street; they shall also be designed with high quality durable materials that are compatible and integral with the building façade. flower boxes (limited to 24 inches above the sidewalk) that may project up to 18 inches into the public right of way; - d.
+Hanging flower pots may project into the public right-of-way up to 18 inches and shall have a minimum 8-foot clearance within the public right-of-way unless hanging directly above planter boxes.
+Hanging flower pots that may project up to 18 inches into the public right of way; - a.e.
 Trellis structures supporting climbing vines that may project up to six inches into the public right-of-way or, where more than eight feet above the sidewalk, may project up to 18 inches into the public right-of-way.

-12. Rear Service Alleys.
+14.12.
+Rear Service Alleys.

 Upper-level facade treatments adjacent to the rear service lanes shall be consistent in quality and design with treatments adjacent to public streets and rights- of-way.
-The use of planting (e.g., planter and window boxes, trellises, topiary) on building facades adjacent to the service lanes is particularly encouraged to enhance the visual and pedestrian character of the alley.
+The use of planting (e.g., flower-planter and window boxes, trellises, topiary) on building facades adjacent to the service lanes is particularly encouraged to enhance the visual and pedestrian character of the alley.

-13. Exterior Lighting.
+15.13.
+Exterior Lighting.

-Buildings shall provide warm (color temperature equal to incandescent), low-level lighting from sundown to 10:00 PM nightly as an integral part of the façade design to add to the nighttime ambient light level in the downtown and to add nighttime visual interest to the buildings.
-Accent lighting using warm, low-level energy efficient light sources is encouraged as an integral part of the facade design.
+Buildings shall provide warm (color temperature equal to incandescent), low-level lighting from sundown to 10:00 PM nightly as an integral part of the façade design to add to the nighttime ambient light level in the Downtown downtown and to add nighttime visual interest to the buildings.
+Accent lighting, using warm, low-level incandescent energy efficient light sources, is encouraged as an integral part of the facade design.